 We have consolidated School and campus position posting sites here.

 How do I apply?

-Applying for assistantships is synonymous with applying for a job.
+Applying for these positions is synonymous with applying for a job.
 Students should expect to submit application materials including a current resume and tailored cover letter.
 Specific requirements and submission information will be available with each open position advertisement.
-If considered for a position, students should expect to be interviewed, either on-campus or via phone/Skype.

-Spectrum Scholarship Program - The American Library Association's national diversity and recruitment effort designed to address the specific issue of under-representation of critically needed ethnic librarians within the profession while serving as a model for ways to bring attention to larger diversity issues in the future.
-In addition to the scholarship from ALA, the School awards Spectrum scholars tuition waivers to cover the 40 hours of coursework that satisfy the master’s degree requirements.
+- American Library Association Spectrum Scholarship Program – ALA’s national diversity and recruitment effort designed to address the specific issue of under-representation of critically needed ethnic librarians within the profession.
+In addition to the scholarship from ALA, the School awards Spectrum scholars tuition waivers to cover the 40 credit hours of required coursework.

-The American Library Association publishes Financial Assistance for Library and Information Studies, an "annual directory of awards from state library agencies, national and state library associations, local libraries, academic institutions, and foundations who give some form of financial assistance for undergraduate and/or graduate education programs in library and information studies."
+- The American Library Association publishes Financial Assistance for Library and Information Studies, an "annual directory of awards from a variety of organizations."

 Questions about tuition and financial aid can be directed to mbedward [at] illinois.edu (Meg Edwards).